2017 Call for Nominations

 The American College of Epidemiology invites nominations for the Abraham Lilienfeld Award.
 (Click here to view list of past awardees)

-The College's most prestigious award is given in honor of Abraham Lilienfeld, an outstanding teacher, scholar, and founder of the American College of Epidemiology.
+The College's most prestigious award is given in honor of Abraham Lilienfeld, a founder of the American College of Epidemiology and a renowned teacher and scholar.
 The Lilienfeld Award is conferred each year at the Annual Meeting.
-Traditionally, awardees are invited to address Fellows and Members of the College during the Annual Meeting Award Luncheon.
-Lilienfeld Awardees also are recognized as lifetime Honorary Fellows of the College and receive $5000.
+The Lilienfeld Award recipient is invited to address Fellows and Members of the College during the Annual Meeting Award Luncheon.
+Lilienfeld Awardees are recognized as lifetime Honorary Fellows of the College and receive an honorarium of $5,000.
+In addition, the costs of attending the Annual Meeting (transportation and accommodation) will be reimbursed and registration expenses will be waived.

-Eligible nominees should be senior leaders who have made extraordinary contributions to the field of epidemiology through both teaching or mentoring and research or scholarship over the course of their career.
+An eligible nominee should be a senior leader who has made extraordinary contributions to the field of epidemiology over the course of her/his career, through both teaching or mentoring and research or scholarship.
 Self-nominations are not accepted.

-- Nominations consist of a letter highlighting the achievements and/or contributions of the nominee pertinent to the award, and a current CV for the nominee.
+- Nominations consist of a letter highlighting the nominee’s achievements and/or contributions pertinent to the award, and a current curriculum vitae.

 - The nominator may include up to two supporting letters.